 QR4.4.4 The Strong Force

 The forces that bind protons and neutrons in an atomic nucleus are so strong that when they break, the result is a nuclear explosion.
-Perhaps a bond that strong is necessary in order to overcome the huge electric repulsion between same charge protons.
-Hence, the standard model calls the force that holds quarks together in a nucleus the strong force.
-It has the odd property that it is zero at short range but increases as quarks separate, an effect analogous to stretching a rubber band.
+This strong bond is needed to overcome the huge electric repulsion between same charge protons, so the force that holds the nucleus together was called the strong force.
+It has the odd property that it is zero at short range but increases with distance, an effect analogous to stretching a rubber band.
 It exchanges no energy, so it isn’t electromagnetic, and increases with distance, so it isn’t gravity.
-The standard model needed a new force to explain how the atomic nucleus was held together.
+The standard model needed a new force to explain how the atomic nucleus held together.

 Figure 4.11.
 Three quark axes

-A processing model approaches the same facts differently, based on reverse engineering rather than devising a field to fit the facts.
-The quark structure in Figure 4.11 shows it has free photons in one axis, so they could link quarks that are close together in a quark plasma.
-The free photons of one quark could insert themselves into another as shown in Figure 4.12, where an extreme photon has its head in one node and tail in another.
-It is now proposed that when quarks are side-by-side, the extra photons in a quark’s free axis insert themselves into a nearby quark like hooks.
+A processing model approaches the same facts differently, based on reverse engineering rather than a field that fits the facts.
+The quark structure in Figure 4.11 has free photons in one axis that could insert themselves into another quark nearby in a plasma.
+In Figure 4.12, an extreme photon head is in one quark and its tail in another, so when quarks are side-by-side, they could connect like this.

 Figure 4.12.
 Photon sharing between quarks

-This photon sharing would then give a bond that is initially zero but increases with distance, because as linked quarks separate, the shared photon wavelength increases to release the energy needed to pull them back together.
-The more the quarks separate, the stronger the effect, so quarks side-by-side experience no force but are pulled together as they separate.
-In effect, shared photons could be the elastic bands that hold quarks together.
-If the strong force is based on quarks sharing photons, could this let quarks combine to fill all the channels of a point plane to achieve stability?
+The result is a bond that is initially zero but increases with distance, since as the linked quarks separate, the shared photon wavelength increases to release the energy needed to pull them back together.
+The further apart the quarks are, the stronger the effect, so side-by-side quarks experience no force unless they try to move apart.
+Shared photons could then be the elastic bands that bind quarks in the nucleus not gluons from a strong field, but how then do protons and neutrons form?

 Next